-We have entered into an investment advisory agreement with Fifth Street Management.
-Messrs.
-Berman, Dimitrov and Tannenbaum, each an interested member of our Board of Directors, have a direct or indirect pecuniary interest in Fifth Street Management.
-Fifth Street Management is a registered investment adviser under the Investment Advisers Act of 1940, that is partially and indirectly owned by Fifth Street Asset Management Inc. Pursuant to the investment advisory agreement, fees payable to our investment adviser equal to (a) a base management fee of 2.0% of the value of our gross assets, which includes any borrowings for investment purposes and excludes cash and cash equivalents, and (b) an incentive fee based on our performance.
+We have entered into an investment advisory agreement with Fifth Street Management LLC, our investment adviser.
+Fifth Street Management LLC is controlled by Leonard M. Tannenbaum, its managing member and the chairman of our Board of Directors and our chief executive officer.
+Pursuant to the investment advisory agreement, fees payable to our investment adviser equal to (a) a base management fee of 2.0% of the value of our gross assets, which includes any borrowings for investment purposes and excludes cash and cash equivalents, and (b) an incentive fee based on our performance.
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
 The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the investment advisory agreement) and equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.
 The investment advisory agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-During the years ended September 30, 2014, 2013 and 2012, we incurred fees of \$87.2 million, \$63.9 million and \$45.8 million, respectively, under the investment advisory agreement.
-During the years ended September 30, 2014 and 2013, the Investment Adviser voluntarily waived the portion of the base management fee attributable to certain new investments that closed prior to period end, which resulted in waivers of \$0.7 million and \$2.3 million, respectively.
+During the three months ended December 31, 2013 and December 31, 2012, we incurred fees of \$21.1 million and \$14.7 million, respectively, under the investment advisory agreement.

-Pursuant to the administration agreement with FSC CT, which is a wholly-owned subsidiary of our investment adviser, FSC CT will furnish us with the facilities, including our principal executive offices and administrative services necessary to conduct our day-to-day operations, including equipment, clerical, bookkeeping and recordkeeping services at such facilities.
-In addition, FSC CT will assist us in connection with the determination and publishing of our net asset value, the preparation and filing of tax returns and the printing and dissemination of reports to our stockholders.
-We pay FSC CT its allocable portion of overhead and other expenses incurred by FSC CT in performing its obligations under the administration agreement, including a portion of the rent at market rates and the compensation of our chief financial officer and chief compliance officer and their respective staffs.
+Pursuant to the administration agreement with FSC, Inc., which is controlled by Mr. Tannenbaum, FSC, Inc. will furnish us with the facilities and administrative services necessary to conduct our day-to-day operations, including equipment, clerical, bookkeeping and recordkeeping services at such facilities.
+In addition, FSC, Inc. will assist us in connection with the determination and publishing of our net asset value, the preparation and filing of tax returns and the printing and dissemination of reports to our stockholders.
+We will pay FSC, Inc. our allocable portion of overhead and other expenses incurred by it in performing its obligations under the administration agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and their respective staffs.
 The administration agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-During the years ended September 30, 2014, 2013 and 2012, we have incurred expenses of \$5.7 million, \$4.3 million and \$3.9 million, respectively, under the administration agreement.
+During the three months ended December 31, 2013 and December 31, 2012, we have incurred expenses of \$1.7 million and \$1.6 million, respectively, under the administration agreement.

 We have also entered into a license agreement with Fifth Street Capital LLC pursuant to which Fifth Street Capital LLC has agreed to grant us a non-exclusive, royalty-free license to use the name "Fifth Street."
 Under this agreement, we will have a right to use the "Fifth Street" name, for so long as Fifth Street Management LLC or one of its affiliates remains our investment adviser.
 Other than with respect to this limited license, we will have no legal right to the "Fifth Street" name.
-Fifth Street Capital LLC is controlled by Mr. Tannenbaum, our chief executive officer.
+Fifth Street Capital LLC is controlled by Mr. Tannenbaum, its managing member.